Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 While these features improve usability and convenience, they also introduce cybersecurity risks.

-> **"These are no longer just cameras.
-They are small Linux computers, wired into your car, watching and listening." **
+> "**These are no longer just cameras.
+They are small Linux computers, wired into your car, watching and listening.**"

 ---